LittletreeZou/littletreezou.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a 3rd year master's student at University of Chinese Academy of Sciences (UCAS), supervised by Prof. [Jiajun Zhang](http://www.nlpr.ia.ac.cn/cip/jjzhang.htm).
-And I also work closely with Dr. [Shaonan Wang](https://wangshaonan.github.io) and Prof. [Chengqing Zong](http://www.nlpr.ia.ac.cn/cip/english/zong.htm) at Institute of Automation, Chinese Academy of Sciences (CASIA).
+And I also work closely with Dr. [Shaonan Wang](https://wangshaonan.github.io) at Institute of Automation, Chinese Academy of Sciences (CASIA).
 Prior to this, I received my bachelor's degree in Statistics from Sun Yat-sen University (SYSU).
 In 2022 Fall, I will join Mohamed bin Zayed University of Artificial Intelligence (MBZUAI) in UAE as a PhD student.

 Research Interests
 ======